apache/pekko-connectors/contributor-advice.md

 ### Use of blocking APIs

 Many technologies come with client libraries that only support blocking calls.
-Akka Stream stages that use blocking APIs should preferably be run on Akka's `IODispatcher`.
+Pekko Stream stages that use blocking APIs should preferably be run on Pekko's `IODispatcher`.
 (In rare cases you might want to allow the users to configure another dispatcher to run the blocking operations on.)

-To select Akka's `IODispatcher` for a stage use
+To select Pekko's `IODispatcher` for a stage use
 ```$scala
 override protected def initialAttributes: Attributes = Attributes(ActorAttributes.IODispatcher)
 ```